Samahmaamri/Samahmaamri/README.md

 </h1>

-<h2 align="center"> 💫 About Me : </h2>
+<h1 align="center"> 💫 About Me : </h1>
 <br/>
 <br/>
 <div >
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">
-<p align="left">I am a fresh graduate 👩‍🎓 with a deep passion for data science, machine learning, and deep learning. <br> My academic background has equipped me with a strong foundation in these areas, <br> and I am eager to continue learning and expanding my knowledge 👩‍💻 . <br>I am enthusiastic 😀 about exploring how data-driven techniques can solve real-world problems and am committed to developing my skills further in this rapidly evolving field.</p>
+<p align="left" >I am a fresh graduate 👩‍🎓 with a deep passion for data science, machine learning, and deep learning. <br> My academic background has equipped me with a strong foundation in these areas, <br> and I am eager to continue learning and expanding my knowledge 👩‍💻 . <br>I am enthusiastic 😀 about exploring how data-driven techniques can solve real-world problems and am committed to developing my skills further in this rapidly evolving field.</p>

 </div>